Life is 'pheeka': Saira Banu on Dilip Kumar's first death anniversary | Entertainment

 - India

-It's been a year since Dilip Kumar's death and it's as if the very colour has drained out of Saira Banu's life.
-He was her husband of 55 years, her anchor, her world and days without him are "pheeka", the legendary actor's wife said on Thursday.
+It's been a year since Dilip Kumar's death and it's as if the very color has drained out of Saira Banu's life.
+He was her husband of 55 years, her anchor, her world, and days without him are "peek", the legendary actor's wife said on Thursday.
 Doctors have advised her to mix with people but that is a "difficult thing" despite her efforts to move on, Saira Banu said on Dilip Kumar's first death anniversary.

 According to his devoted wife, it was Kumar who helped her deal with the loss of her grandmother, Hindustani classical vocalist Shamshad Begum Sahiba, her mother Naseem Banu, India's first beauty queen-actor, and brother Sultan Ahmed.

-''I had the courage to move on then because I had the tender care and strong emotional support of Yousuf saheb.
-He had his own way of telling me to come to terms with the inevitable and insurmountable hardships and losses in my life. ''He had his own way of consoling me and also subtly asserting that life has to go on and no mortal is immortal.
+''I dared to move on then because I had the tender care and strong emotional support of Yousuf saheb.
+He had his way of telling me to come to terms with the inevitable and insurmountable hardships and losses in my life. ''He had his way of consoling me and also subtly asserting that life has to go on and no mortal is immortal.
 Today, a year has gone by and I am trying… (but) in vain to move on.''
 Saira Banu said she misses him every day. ''I miss him.
 I'm all alone now.
 Emotionally, I am not well and that reflects on my health,'' she added.
 The 77-year-old has been in and out of hospitals since Kumar's death. ''I have had several visits to the hospital.
 I have been unwell the whole year.
-My life centred around him from morning till night.
+My life centered around him from morning to night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)